-Last year was a year marked by doubt and volatility in investment markets and that is why , when it comes to reviewing your portfolio’s performance, it is important to keep certain ‘influences’ in mind.
+Last year was a year marked by doubt and volatility in investment markets and that is why, when it comes to investment advice and reviewing your portfolio’s performance, it is important to keep certain ‘influences’ in mind.

-Those that stuck to their investment plans however, could still have come out on top, despite the highs and lows.
+Those that took investment advice and stuck to their investment plans however, could still have come out on top, despite the highs and lows.

 Take the FTSE 100 stocks as an example.
 On Wednesday 2nd January 2019, the FTSE 100 index stood at 6,734.23.
 A year later, on Thursday 2nd January it had reached 7,604.3.
 On a pure pricing basis therefore, ignoring dividends, that represents a +12.92% return.
 There were volatile periods in that 12 months where values fell (mid-April, late July / early August, late September / early October, for example) and this will have made some investors nervous.
 Again, however, those that stuck to investment plans would have benefited overall.